Here are the best cheap fireworks deals for Bonfire Night from all the major supermarkets.

 Here's a roundup of the best supermarket firework deals.

-For a longer display, you can go for the Lol Fireworks selection box (£9.99), which comes with four aerial, sky fireworks, one Catherine wheel and 14 long-lasting fountains, giving you a display of around 15 minutes.
+For a longer display, you can go for the Lol Fireworks selection box (£9.99), which comes with four aerial sky fireworks, one wheel and 14 long-lasting fountains, giving you a display for up to 15 minutes.

-However, if you really want to impress the crowds you'll be hard-pressed to beat the £49.99 Ultimate Finale box (pictured below), which includes an incredible 132 shots.
+If you really want to impress the crowds, you'll be hard-pressed to beat the £49.99 Ultimate Finale box (pictured below), which includes an incredible 132 shots.

 Fireworks will need to be purchased in-store.
 Don't forget you can earn cashback when buying your fireworks at ASDA with this credit card.

-If you really don't know much about fireworks, or simply can't be bothered to shop around for a bunch of separate items, you can get the Super Party All-In-One fireworks pack (pictured, right).
+If you really don't know much about fireworks, or simply can't be bothered to shop around for a bunch of separate items, you can get the TNT Monster Fireworks Selection Box for £12 (or two for £20).

-If you've a wedge burning a hole in your pocket, you could opt for the TNT Solar Invasion Multi-Shot for £70 (pictured below), which burns for 65 secs and includes 60 shots.
+If you have a bigger budget, you could opt for the TNT Space Blitz Compound Firework for £50 (pictured below), which burns for 80 seconds and includes 93 shots.

-You can get a 12-pack of giant sparklers for £1.99.
-Each sparkler lasts approximately two minutes and is 40cm in length.
+You can get a 12-pack of giant sparklers for £1.99 and each sparkler lasts approximately two minutes.

-A great deal here on The Equaliser 14-piece box set, which contains a selection of fountains, shot tubes and roman candles.
+A great deal here is The Equaliser 14-piece box set, which contains a selection of fountains, shot tubes and Roman candles.

-There's also a multibuy offer on the Plasma Attack (three-for-£20), which is described as "a punchy 16-shot cake full of white, gold and gritter glitter effects".
-Each one will burn for 25 seconds.
+There's also a multibuy offer on the Plasma Attack (three for £20), which is described as "a punchy 16-shot cake full of white, gold and green glitter effects."

 If you're interested in getting value for money, Lidl's best shots-per-pound firework box is the Knight's Quest.